IGPenguin/mobile-toolkit/README.md

 * `afontscale <any-number>` set font scale to <any-number> times larger than default
 * Press ENTER to reset to default

-### aoptions
-* `aoptions` Open system settings on a specific activity
-* You can choose from quick presets
-	* Developer settings
-	* Locale settings
-	* Date & time
-	* Wifi settings
-	* Storage management
-	* Power usage
-	* Root settings activity
-* Or you can choose from exhaustive list of all available options
-* `aoptions 1` you can also specify preset as argument

 ### aloremipsum
 * Insert long text into focused field
 * Useful for testing layouts